keithsharp/cloud-native-rust/README.md

 ```

 ## [Basic Container Scratch](https://github.com/keithsharp/cloud-native-rust/tree/main/basic-container-scratch)
 Simple multi-stage build to create a tiny (4.5Mb) container with a "Hello, World" application.
-Uses Alpine 3.18 for both building and Scratch for running.
+Uses Alpine 3.18 for building and Scratch for running.

 To build:
 ```bash